 - Inactive duty training (monthly or special drills or meetings)

 - Active duty training (summer camps, special schools, cruises)

 All other military pay is taxed in Mississippi.

-Military Spouses Residency Relief Act (MSRRA): The Spouses of nonresident Service members that are stationed in Mississippi are exempt from state taxes on income earned in Mississippi.
+Military Spouses Residency Relief Act (MSRRA): The Spouses of nonresident Service members who are stationed in Mississippi are exempt from Mississippi taxes on income earned in Mississippi.

-To claim this exemption Spouses are required to file a Mississippi Nonresident Individual Income Tax Return Form 80-205, provide a copy of their dependent ID card and complete a DD2058 - State of Legal Residence Certificate.
+To claim this exemption Spouses are required to file a Mississippi Nonresident Individual Income Tax Return, provide a copy of their dependent ID card and complete a State of Legal Residence Certificate.

 Who is eligible for MSRRA?
 Military Spouses must meet the following requirements to be eligible: